One of the first major things you need to decide is the size and location of your ideal space.

 Divided by .275

-A full chapter excerpt from How to Open a New Dental Office or Relocate Your Current One on deciding how many operatories an office will need, how much square footage an office will require, and other preliminary decisions when choosing and constructing a dental space can be found in the ADA Catalog.
+A full chapter excerpt from How to Open a New Dental Office or Relocate Your Current One on deciding how many operatories an office will need, how much square footage an office will require, and other preliminary decisions when choosing and constructing a dental space can be found in the ADA Store.

 This excerpt is provided courtesy of Gordon F. Osterhaus Jr., D.D.S.
 Dr. Osterhaus is the author of How to Open a New Dental Office or Relocate Your Current One.